 Start with creating a wireframe to test out your ideas and see how your concept might look “in the flesh.”
 When you figure out which of those thoughts would actually be put into action, you can proceed with more elaborate features that will shape your app's UI/UX.

 The hardest choice here is to decide whether you want to build a mobile or web-based solution.
 Mobile apps are compatible with specific operating systems and thus they offer the best overall performance and exceptional user experience.
-On the other hand, building a separate solution for each platform requires extra investments and regular updates.
+On the other hand, building a separate solution for each platform requires the extra cost to build a marketplace and regular updates.
 Meanwhile, web apps can be accessed from any device connected to the Internet, be it a laptop or a smartwatch.

 Quality assurance is used to ensure that your app meets the set goals and expectations.
 It also helps to unveil its weak spots that demand further refinement.